ajspurr/medical_cost_prediction/README.md

 3. Observations are independent, i.e. no autocorrelation (not relevant as this is not time series data)
 4. Homoscedasticity
 5. Multivariate normality - **residuals** of the model are normally distributed

+To test for these assumptions, I used package 'statsmodels' (as opposed to 'sklearn') to build a multiple linear regression model, as it offeres a more robust set of statistical tests.
+I'd like to visualize the progression of the accuracy of the model as I correct any deviation from the above assumptions.
+So, I'll start by fitting all the data (no test/train split) to a multiple linear regression model.

+#### Homoscedasticity
+Breusch-Pagan test (the default) detects linear forms of heteroscedasticity.
+White's test detects non-linear forms. ([source](https://www3.nd.edu/~rwilliam/stats2/l25.pdf))